spiral/docs/filters/configuration.md

 ```

 ## Input Binding
-The filter components operate using the `Spiral\Filter\InputInterface` as primary data source:
+The filter components operate using the `Spiral\Filter\InputInterface` as a primary data source:

 ```php
 interface InputInterface